Kentico/xperience-by-kentico-email-builder-starter-kit/README.md

 1. Perform the necessary steps to enable the [Email Builder](https://docs.kentico.com/developers-and-admins/development/builders/email-builder#enable-the-email-builder-feature) feature in your application.

-2. Define custom implementations of `ArticleEmailTemplateMapper` and `ProductEmailTemplateMapper` to customize how Web Page Items are mapped to **Email Builder** widgets.
+2. Define custom implementations of `IEmailWidgetMapper` for `ArticleWidgetModel` and `ProductWidgetModel` to customize how Web Page Items are mapped to **Email Builder** widgets.

-3. Add this library to the application services, registering your custom `ArticleEmailTemplateMapper` and `ProductEmailTemplateMapper`.
+3. Add this library to the application services, registering your custom `ExampleArticleWidgetEmailDataRetriever` and `ExampleProductWidgetEmailDataRetriever`.

     ```csharp
     // Program.cs
     builder.Services.AddKenticoMjmlStarterKit(builder.Configuration, configure =>
     {
-        configure.RegisterArticleMapper<ExampleArticleEmailTemplateMapper>();
+        configure.RegisterWidgetDataRetriever<ExampleArticleWidgetEmailDataRetriever, ArticleWidgetModel>();
-        configure.RegisterProductMapper<ExampleProductEmailTemplateMapper>();
+        configure.RegisterWidgetDataRetriever<ExampleProductWidgetEmailDataRetriever, ProductWidgetModel>();
     });
     ```